janhavipatil23/Decision-Trees/README.md

 # Decision-Trees

-Used Decision tree and random forest classifier to calculate the upcoming HDFC stocks price
+Used Decision tree and Random Forest classifier model to calculate the upcoming HDFC stocks price